paypal/nemo-core/README.md

 ### Pre-requisites

-You will need to install some local webdriver or have access to a remote webdriver.
+You need to install some local webdriver or have access to a remote webdriver.

 Running automation tests locally requires a browser (safari, firefox, chrome, internet explorer, phantomjs, etc) and usually some webdriver.
 You will need to complete one or more of the below installations depending on which browser/s you want to automate.